firezdog/web-dev-bootstrap-4/ReadMe.md

 Justify-content applies to the main-axis.  "justify-content" positions on main-axis -- "start" puts content at left, "end" at right. "between" divides space evenly between elements (after first and before last) -- "around" divides elements evenly between space -- "center" centers them.

 Align-items applies to cross-axis. "start" puts them at top, "end" at bottom, "center" at the center.
+#### Flexbox Direction
+Left to right for main-axis and top to bottom as cross (default).  "flex-row-reverse" switches. ("flex-column" is the alternative to "flex-row".) ("column" should reverse the two axes?)
+Note that for "flex-column/row-reverse" the "start" and "end" in "justify-content" and "align-items" changes.
+#### Align Self
+#### Responsiveness Example
+See "responsive-flex.html"

 ### Navs
 ### Grid